Step 5: Understand What’s Different About Real Estate in Hawaiʻi vs. Other Places

 Let’s face it: On an island, space is limited.
-And while real estate has gotten competitive on the mainland, it’s gone from competitive in Hawaii to ultra-competitive.
-Nowhere is this more clear in the percentage of properties in Hawaii that are selling above asking:
+And while real estate has gotten competitive on the mainland, it’s gone from competitive to ultra-competitive in Hawaiʻi.
+You’ll see this reflected in the percentage of properties in Hawaiʻi that are selling above asking:

 Fee Simple vs. Leasehold

 If you’ve browsed real estate listings in Hawaiʻi—especially in Honolulu—you may have noticed a detail that reads: “Land Tenure: Leasehold.”
 The other thing you’ll notice is that these properties are significantly less expensive than comparable ones listed as “fee simple.”

 Hawaiʻi is one of only a few states in which you’ll see leasehold arrangements.
 (New York and Florida are the others.)
 Before you enter into a leasehold agreement, it’s important to understand that it’s different than buying a property outright.